Perfect 10 Days In Portugal Itinerary

 With steep stairways tumbling down to Baixa below and Castelo São Jorge (St. George’s Castle) standing guard above, Alfama is incredibly beautiful and photogenic.

-You can follow my DIY walking tour in Alfama.
-You can book a 3 hour guided walking tour.
+You can follow my DIY walking tour in Alfama or book a 3 hour guided walking tour.
+Alternatively, just surrender to the lively chaos and get lost in the maze of tangled streets.

 panoramic view from St. George's Castle